 He and his wife, Catherine, are visiting Australia in September as the guests of their friends Jim Munday and Tony May.
 Martial and Catherine are also visiting Mudgee, Wellington, Bodangara (16th) and Canberra (17th).

-2010 Photo: David Marshall, Jean Marie Bailleul, Vice Président de FWTM 14-18 and Martial Delbarre AM with the Australian flag presented to the Fromelles Museum by Mike Rimmer [Mike Rimmer]
+2010 Photo: David Marshall, Jean Marie Bailleul, Vice Président de FWTM 14-18 and Martial Delebarre AM with the Australian flag presented to the Fromelles Museum by Mike Rimmer [Mike Rimmer]

 2008 Photo -John Fielding & Martial Delebarre at Fromelles Museum

-2008 Photo: Mayor Hubert Huchette and Martial Delabarre at Australian Memorial Park, Fromelles.
+2008 Photo: Mayor Hubert Huchette and Martial Delebarre at Australian Memorial Park, Fromelles.
 [Carole Laignel, Secretary Fromelles Museum]

 Martial will present an illustrated talk on his role in the investigation of the Battle of Fromelles and its importance to him and to Australian military history.

 It is with great pleasure that we invite you to attend this event and hear Martial’s story.

 Thursday 8th September 2016 6pm to 8pm., The Bowling Club, 99 York St, Sydney